david-vanderson/dvui/src/backends/render/vulkan/README.md

 Use `renderer.vulkanContext()` to create application pipelines and resources.
-It exposes borrowed instance, physical-device, device, queue, queue-family, render-pass, and attachment-format information.
+It exposes borrowed instance, physical-device, device, queue, queue-family, rendering-target, and attachment-format information.
 Each `ApplicationFrame` also contains the acquired image, image view/index, extent, and `swapchain_generation`.
 Rebuild application resources tied to swapchain images or extent whenever that generation changes.